Nevada Car Accident Statistics

 Car accident statistics show the widespread negligence of automobile operators across the country.
 When negligence leads to serious injury or death, you need a qualified attorney who understands all sides to represent you.
 As a former insurance agent, Reno automobile accident attorney Eric Stovall understands all the tactics and methods the insurance companies use to avoid paying out the damages you deserve.

-The following statistics from the National Highway Traffic Safety Administration (NHTSA) and the Centers for Disease Control (CDC) illustrate the devastation caused by car accidents every day throughout the country.
+Our car accident lawyer in Reno, NV wanted to share the following statistics from the National Highway Traffic Safety Administration (NHTSA) and the Centers for Disease Control (CDC) to illustrate the devastation caused by car accidents every day throughout the country.

 National Car Accident Statistics